 We are a full-scope midwifery practice.
-Care can be initiated for pre-conception counseling, in pregnancy, or for well-woman care.
+Care can be initiated for pre-conception counseling, in pregnancy, or for well-woman/well-person care.
 Starting prenatal care early is recommended.

 What are the payment options?

-We are are in the final stages of becoming a Medicaid provider.
-For those with private insurance we will work with you and the insurance carrier to help you get the maximum reimbursement.
+We are are in network with several insurance companies, both private and Medicaid.
+We will work with you and your insurance carrier to help you get the maximum reimbursement.
 We also accept self-pay and offer payment plans.

 Can I see the birth center and meet the staff before deciding?

 Yes please!
 We have open houses the first Saturday of every month from 10:30-12:00 noon for you to see the birth center, meet the staff, and ask all your questions.
 In both the months of July and September 2020 the first Saturday falls on a holiday, therefore during those months the open house will be held the second Saturday of the month.
 We also offer a 1-hour free consultation whether or not you are available for the open house.
 Due to the covid-19 virus, we are currently not offering our monthly open houses.
 However, we welcome scheduling a free, individual tour and consultation to tour the center and see if we are a good fit for you and your family.